neumino/neumino.github.io/movies.md

-### Malevolent
+### Bad Times at the El Royale
-*Released on 2018-10-05, vote average 5.9*
+*Released on 2018-10-04, vote average 4.4*

-A brother-sister team who fake paranormal encounters for cash get more than they bargained for when a job at a haunted estate turns very, very real.
+Seven strangers, each with a secret to bury, meet at Lake Tahoe&#39;s El Royale, a rundown hotel with a dark past in 1969.
+Over the course of one fateful night, everyone will have a last shot at redemption.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/kJ3tMPVvE6w?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/SQmOaJciI7Q?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>